Wedding Flower Education: What Wedding Flowers Really Cost—And Why They’re Worth Every Penny

 Reality:

-The flowers themselves are only one part of the investment.
-Behind every wedding are consultations, design planning, sourcing, flower processing, transportation, installation, rentals, and post-event breakdown.
-You're investing in both the product and the expertise required to bring it all together.
+The flowers are only one part of the investment.
+Consultations, design planning, sourcing, processing, transportation, installation, rentals, and post-event breakdown may also be included.
+You’re investing in the flowers and the professional expertise required to bring the complete design together.

 Myth: “The bouquet only contains $100 worth of flowers.”